Radford Highlanders men's basketball: CBI results

 The Highlanders have appeared in the College Basketball Invitational (CBI) three times.
-Their combined record is 3–2.
+Their combined record is 4–3.

 Notable players

 Steve Robinson (1978–1980)

 Steve Robinson was one of the first scholarship athletes ever at Radford University.
 Robinson was a two-year starter and co-captain for the men's basketball team from 1978–80, averaging 10.8 points and 5.8 rebounds in 54 games.
 Robinson averaged 11.5 points and 6.8 rebounds during one of Radford's greatest seasons ever, the 23–4 year in 1978–79, under coach Joe Davis.
 He hit 51.7 percent of his field goals, and later distinguished himself as an assistant coach at RU from 1983–86.
 The Roanoke native earned both his bachelor's ('81) and master's ('85) degrees from Radford, and has gone on to great success as a collegiate head coach.
 Robinson led the University of Tulsa to three consecutive NCAA Tournament appearances before landing the head coaching position at Florida State University.
 At Florida State, Robinson led the Noles to 3 NCAA tournament appearances.
-Robinson is currently an assistant coach with the University of North Carolina Tarheels.
+Robinson is currently an assistant coach with the Arizona Wildcats.